Difference between the Block Out, Translucent & Sunscreen Blinds?

 Are indoor blinds energy efficient?

-Yes, installing blockout or sunscreen blinds can significantly reduce heat entering or leaving through windows, leading to lower energy bills.
+Yes.
+Installing blockout or sunscreen blinds can reduce heat entering or leaving through windows, improving comfort and lowering energy bills—especially when layered and automated.

-What’s the difference between blockout and translucent blinds?
+What’s the difference between blockout, translucent, sheer, and sunscreen blinds?

 How long do quality blinds last?

-With proper care, quality blinds last between 7-10 years—some premium options last even longer with regular maintenance.
+With proper care, quality blinds typically last 7–10 years, and premium systems can last longer with regular maintenance.

 Can I fit blinds myself, or is professional installation recommended?